kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 <img src="https://webapp.geod.nrcan.gc.ca/cacs/PMTL_MONU.jpg" width="500"/>
 </p>

-To the best of our knowledge, no one is allowed access to the high-rate data streams needed to do reflectometry at this site.
+To the best of our knowledge, access to the current high-rate data streams needed to do reflectometry at this site are not allowed.
 Please contact NRCAN for further information.
+The data used in the test case described below *is* still available.

 **Station Name:**  pmtl